Skip to main content

 by Tiffany Pardue, Retreats Director

-I have been overwhelmed by the news lately.
+I have been saturated in the news lately.

-Massacres, wars, civil wars, imminent war.
+Massacres, wars, civil wars, imminent wars.
 The release of files implicating world and pop culture leaders.
 More prominent Christian leaders exposed in sin and betrayal.
-The polarity surrounding immigration, ICE, Israel.
+The polarity surrounding immigration, ICE, Israel, Iran.
 Unending reports of sex trafficking, gross perversions, murders.
 The double-talk and lack of justice — especially for children.

-And beneath the headlines: traumas, griefs, pains, and uncertainties in my own life.
-The same for those for whom I care, and those we serve at Serenity Retreat.
+And beneath the headlines: the traumas, griefs, heartaches, and uncertainties of my own life.
+The same true for those for whom I care, and those we serve at Serenity Retreat.
+Likely also for you?

 As I journaled my wrestles to the Lord this week, I found myself repenting — not for caring, and not for being informed, but for overconsumption.
 For receiving and attempting to sift truth from a dozen voices before first being still with Him.
 For allowing the volume of information to reduce my ability to hear what He has to say.